 All areas of the University will be involved in implementing the Athena SWAN Action Plan and ensuring the milestones and targets are achieved.
 The plan includes accountabilities for all levels of management across the University.

 An Athena SWAN Steering Group, chaired by the Associate Provost Professor Julianne Reid, has been established to monitor and provide advice on the implementation of our Athena SWAN Action Plan.
-Professor Jo Ward is Athena SWAN Academic Lead and Ms Pip Rundle, Executive Officer to the Associate Provost, is Athena SWAN, Project Manager.
+Professor Jo Ward is Athena SWAN Academic Lead and Ms Sue Rauh, Project Officer for the Athena SWAN project.
 These key contacts will facilitate the implementation of the Athena SWAN Action Plan, lead some of its initiatives, and act as a resource to support Schools, Faculties and other areas that are developing and implementing actions that relate to the Athena SWAN Action Plan.